shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/user-drt-service.md

 ---
-Title : User DRT Service
+title: User DRT Service
-Description : The User DRT service was created to allow the DRT (the central user ms.date: 10/28/2023 ms.custom: digital-platform-api store owned & maintained by Corp-IT ) to control access for users.
+description: The User DRT service was created to allow the DRT (the central user store owned & maintained by Corp-IT ) to control access for users. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---